parthparashar1647/HackerCamp2018/README.md

 # HackerCamp2018

+Problem Statement:
+To train a model to identify unique patients in the sample dataset.
+Sample dataset is given which is not labelled.

+To solve :
+Used python library dedupe which used method of active learning and then divide the data into cluster to get unique entries.
 Steps to run the code
 1. install pandas : pip install pandas
 2. install numpy required by dedupe: pip install "numpy>=1.9"